 Folic acid and vitamin B6 can be incredibly useful to help fight depression symptoms in general.
 Plus, upping a daily intake of B vitamins can give those who feel drowsy and defeated more energy.
 Try taking a supplement in the morning to see if it works for you.

-A study from the NIHM revealed that those with SAD who supplemented with melatonin had a 35 percent decrease in symptoms over a seasonal period.
+A study from Oregon Health and Science University revealed that those with SAD who supplemented with melatonin had a decrease in symptoms over a seasonal period.
 Researchers found that taking the supplement in the afternoon, as well as before bed, not only helped patients sleep more soundly but also alleviated depression symptoms.